fe-data/fe-docs/docs/index.rst

 .. image:: _static/images/Headline.png
    :alt: Headline

-.. note:: If online payments are used, the plugin currently only works for companies, associations, foundations ... located in a `SEPA country <https://wiki.xmldation.com/Support/EPC/List_of_SEPA_countries>`_.
+.. note:: If online payments are used, the plugin currently only works for companies, associations, foundations ... based in a `SEPA country <https://wiki.xmldation.com/Support/EPC/List_of_SEPA_countries>`_.
-   There is no region restriction for free tickets or RSVP meetings.
+   There is no regional restriction for free tickets or RSVP meetings.

 Getting started
 ---------------